-Following K2 Intelligence’s headline sponsorship of the 14th Annual International Bar Association’s Anti-Corruption Conference at the OECD in Paris, Steve Holt, head of the Financial and Forensic Investigations practice at K2 Intelligence in London, highlights three key bribery and corruption issues for companies and their legal advisors to be aware of that were outlined by the head of the Serious Fraud Office (SFO), David Green CB QC.
+Following K2 Intelligence’s headline sponsorship of the 14th Annual International Bar Association’s Anti-Corruption Conference at the OECD in Paris, we wanted to highlight three key bribery and corruption issues for companies and their legal advisors to be aware of that were outlined at the conference by the head of the Serious Fraud Office (SFO), David Green CB QC.

 Deferred Prosecution Agreements and Self-Reporting

 More than six months have now passed since the SFO made its first application for a Deferred Prosecution Agreement (DPA) following its investigation of Standard Bank.
 The DPA—which allows a prosecution to be suspended for a period of time subject to the defendant meeting certain specified conditions—was approved by Lord Justice Leveson and was considered by Mr. Green to be made “in the interests of justice.”

 At the conference, Mr. Green made it clear that the SFO will only consider applying for a DPA in cases in which such an outcome would serve the interests of justice, which would include the self-reporting of identified issues.

 Therefore, companies must report bribery and corruption issues as they are uncovered, and agree to unconditionally co-operate with the agency and its inquiries if they expect to be considered for a DPA.

 Co-operation, Negotiation Tactics, and Uncertainty

 The expectation of unconditional co-operation with inquiries was re-iterated by Mr. Green, as it has been in several other public appearances by the SFO, as being a prerequisite of any potential future DPA.